training-mode/ruby/intro/13_modules/README.md

 ```

 As you can see, using ```require_relative``` can be easier when importing files that are close to one another in a project.

+##Final Thoughts##

+After taking all this in, you might be wondering to yourself, "Modules seem pretty similar to classes.
+How are they *different*?"
+Good question.
+Well, the main difference is that you **cannot** instantiate a module.
+That feature is still reserved for classes.
+If you intend to use modules in an object-oriented manner, at the end of the day, you will still need an instance of a class, otherwise you will just have a collection of constants and functions.

 #Assignment#
 ?.rb